ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: #service-unavailability-notifications}

-The standard [IBM Cloud notification process](/docs/get-support?topic=get-support-viewing-notifications) is used for any maintenance events.
+You should use the standard [IBM Cloud notification process](/docs/get-support?topic=get-support-viewing-notifications) for any maintenance events.

+## Can I generate a route report for a transit gateway?
+{: faq}
+{: #routereports}

+Yes, you can.
+For detailed instructions, see [IBM Cloud Transit Gateway route reports](/docs/transit-gateway?topic=transit-gateway-routereports).